• Skip to main content

 Easy Southern Sweet Potato Hash with eggs in a cast iron skillet.

-Versatile, sweet and savory Easy Southern Sweet Potato Hash is the “breakfast of champions” and a great way to start the day!
+Versatile, sweet and savory Easy Southern Sweet Potato Hash like my Cast-Iron Breakfast Skillet is the “breakfast of champions” and a great way to start the day!
 It also makes a tasty brunch main dish, and we even had it for dinner the other night.
 Leave out the eggs, and you have a flavorful side-dish.

 It’s no secret Southerners love sweet potatoes!
 And, we put them in all sorts of dishes including pies, soups, biscuits, and casseroles, every chance we get.
 My husband, in particular, is a big fan of sweet potatoes, and I am always on the lookout for new recipes.
 This recipe, my friends, is a winner and deserves a place in your list of “go-to” meals!